Frequently Asked Questions

 Why is the RDN offering a rebate program for improving the water efficiency of established landscapes?During the summer months, water use in the RDN doubles and sometimes triples!
 Most of this increase in use is due to our outdoor water demand, primarily to keep landscapes green and fragrant during the dry season.
 Meanwhile, longer, drier summers and lighter snow packs mean longer watering seasons and less precipitation and snow melt to recharge aquifers and reservoirs during the summer months.
 In addition to outreach through the RDN's Team WaterSmart and watering restrictions, the RDN's 2013 Water Conservation Plan identifies the development of "a rebate program aimed at improving household water efficiency related to outdoor water use" as a priority measure for 2014 - 2016 (2013 Water Conservation Plan, p.
 26).

 Team WaterSmart has conducted hundreds of Irrigation Check-Ups throughout the RDN.
 On the majority of sites visited, the three highest priority actions for increased landscape water efficiency were:

-The addition of mulch can reduce water loss through evapotranspiration.
+The addition of mulch can reduce water lost from soil through evaporation.
 It protects your investment in cultivating quality soil, by reducing evaporation, leeching, and erosion.
-Mulch also reduces weed growth, and adds a finished look to a garden while providing nutrients to plants.
+Mulch also reduces weed growth and adds a finished look to a garden while providing nutrients to plants.

 Together, healthy soil and organic mulch maximize the water-retaining potential of our landscapes, allowing us to maintain a healthy garden with less water.